Sam Buffington

 Sam Buffington (October 12, 1931 – May 15, 1960) was an American actor whose short career included performances on stage, radio, film, and television.
-He was the star of the CBS radio series Luke Slaughter of Tombstone during 1958 and was one of three regular cast members on the Whispering Smith television series.
+He was the star of the CBS radio series Luke Slaughter of Tombstone during 1958 and was one of three regular cast members on Whispering Smith.
 His stage and screen roles were limited to character parts.
 His career was going strong and had good prospects when, at age 28, he committed suicide.

 Early years

 He was born in Swansea, Massachusetts, the youngest of four children for Carl Buffington, a lumber company manager, and Annette Gendron.
 His parents were in their forties when Buffington was born, and his nearest sibling was eight years older.
-At age 18, Buffington appears as a roomer in a Brookline, Massachusetts, boarding house during 1950, when he was attending the Leland Powers School of Radio and Theater.
+At age 18, Buffington appears as a roomer in a boarding house in Brookline, Massachusetts during 1950, when he was attending the Leland Powers School of Radio and Theater.
 According to a 1951 newspaper article, he was working in nightclubs as an MC and comic dancer.